aws-samples/amazon-transcribe-live-call-analytics/lca-ai-stack/TranscriptSummarization.md

 The `CallEventProcessor` Lambda invokes a pre-configured `SummaryLambda` at the end of a call.
 The `SummaryLambda` invokes the `FetchTranscript` Lambda (see more details below) to fetch a text based transcript of the call.
 The transcript is sent to the SageMaker endpoint to generate a summary.
 The summary is returned from the `SummaryLambda` to the `CallEventProcessor` and mutated/persisted to AppSync/DynamoDB.

+NOTES:
-NOTE: The summarization model used in this release limits the input text to 1024 'tokens'.
+- The summarization model used in this release limits the input text to 1024 'tokens'.
 Tokens are words, punctuation, and new lines.
 Transcriopts that are longer that 1024 tokens are automatically truncated by the `FetchTranscript` lambda to avoid errors when summarizing.
 This does affect the accuracy of the summary for long calls.
 We hope to be able to increase this limit by adopting newer models in future releases.
+- The summarization model used in this release was trained and tested in English language only.
+We hope to support additional languages in future releases.

 ### **LAMBDA**